EmergeTools/emerge-upload-action/README.md

-# Emerge upload action
+# Emerge upload action - DEPRECATED

+> [!IMPORTANT]
+> Emerge will no longer support this Github action and recommends using the [Emerge Fastlane plugin](https://docs.emergetools.com/docs/fastlane) or the [Emerge Gradle plugin](https://docs.emergetools.com/docs/gradle-plugin) as primary integration points on iOS/Android respectively.
+> If using the Fastlane/Gradle plugins, the GitHub action is unnecessary, as all upload functionality is built into the respective integrations.

 Action to upload your build directly to Emerge for analysis.

-> [!IMPORTANT]
-> Emerge recommends using the [Emerge Gradle plugin](https://docs.emergetools.com/docs/gradle-plugin) as the primary integration point on Android.
-If using the Gradle Plugin, the GitHub action is not needed, as all upload functionality is built into the plugin.

 ## Usage